-1. Candidate's statement.
-The statement will describe the candidate's achievement in institutional, disciplinary, and/or professional service.

-2. Summary of his/her service record arranged according to the following categories.

-a.
-Institutional Service
+- 1. Candidate's statement.
+The statement will describe the candidate's achievement in institutional, disciplinary, and/or professional service. - Summary of his/her service record arranged according to the following categories. - a.
+Institutional Service b.
+Disciplinary Service i.
+Record of membership and active participation in professional and learned societies related to his or her academic discipline (e.g., offices held, committee work, journal refereeing, and other responsibilities);

 - i.
 Record of committee work at department, college, and university levels; - ii.
-Participation in university-wide governance bodies and related activities;
+Participation in university-wide governance bodies and related activities; - iii.

-iii.
 Record of contributions to the University's programs, at home and abroad, to enhance equal opportunity, cultural diversity, and international and intercultural awareness.